-This section is for periodic updates of world events – natural disasters, political situations, disease outbreaks – that are currently affecting or could affect our programming locations and the participants that are or will be onsite.
+Our Risk Management Team uses this section for periodic updates of world events – natural disasters, political situations, disease outbreaks – that are currently affecting or could affect our programming locations and the participants that are or will be on site.

 Protests have continued peacefully in Barcelona.
 There are scheduled protests for this upcoming weekend, but they are smaller than last week.
 All CIS Abroad participants have been reported safe and are reminded regularly to avoid areas of demonstration.